puustina/openjam/README.md

 * Gimp
 * Piskel

-All other assets made by me (Anssi Puustinen).
+All other assets, apart from libraries used (LÖVE + /lib) were made by me (Anssi Puustinen).
-Code is GPLv3, other assets are CC0.
+Code is GPLv3 unless otherwise stated (LÖVE + /lib), other assets are CC0.